NCommander/dnscatcher/doc/technical_overview.md

 The CH class is not DNSSEC signed.

 #### Endpoint lookups
-Endpoint names are designed to be flexible or allow relaying to other Catcher servers for purposes of loadbalancing.
+Endpoint names are designed to be flexible or allow relaying to other Catcher servers for purposes of load balancing.
 Each endpoint is defined as a "well known name" which is published as a SRV record to the base Catcher domain.

 #### Diagnostic Subdomains

 Diagnostic domains are used for testing recursive resolver behaviors as defined in client operations.
-Each endpoint is intended to check for specific behavior of a DNS client such as DNSSEC pass/fail, algrothmin compatibility, and record handling capabilities as described in client operations.
+Each endpoint is intended to check for specific behavior of a DNS client such as DNSSEC pass/fail, algorithm compatibility, and record handling capabilities as described in client operations.

 A client can pull the list of types of endpoints available, and request generation of said endpoints.
 The necessary records are created and published to a randomly generated name with randomly encoded (but valid) test data.
 For example, a Catcher client may request testing of CAA record handling.
 Upon reciept, the Catcher server will create the following.